How Learning Pool overhauled its approach to User Experience Design

 What’s Next for LEAFS

-Learning Pool has already seen the benefits of applying LEAFS to the design process with the updated Dashboard UX/UI for Stream LXP.
-A huge success at Learning Pool Live 2022, the new Dashboard increased the usability score by over 50%, giving Stream LXP a competitive advantage in the Learning Industry.
+Learning Pool has already seen the benefits of applying LEAFS to the design process with the updated Dashboard UX/UI for their Platform.
+A huge success at Learning Pool Live 2022, the new Dashboard increased the usability score by over 50%, giving the Learning Pool Platform a competitive advantage in the Learning Industry.
 The UX team is excited to continue to use this system across the full Learning Pool Learning Suite.